Healthdirect Free Australian health advice you can count on.

 Key facts

-• Gastroenteritis ('gastro') is a common and often highly infectious condition that affects the stomach and intestines.
-It can cause vomiting and diarrhoea.
+• Gastroenteritis ('gastro') is a common and very contagious illness that can affect your stomach and intestines, causing vomiting and diarrhoea.

-• Babies under 6 months should always be seen by a doctor if they have gastro.
+• Babies under 6 months should always see a doctor if you think they may have gastro.

-• Reduce your risk of catching or spreading gastro by washing your hands well after using the bathroom, changing nappies or handling food.
+• Reduce your risk of catching or spreading gastro by washing your hands well after using the bathroom, changing nappies and before handling food or eating.

-• Children should not return to school and adults should not return to work until 48 hours after the last episode of diarrhoea and/or vomiting.
+• Children and adults should not return to school or work until 48 hours after the last episode of diarrhoea and/or vomiting.

 What is gastroenteritis?

-Gastro is not usually serious, but it can lead to dehydration.
-Milder forms can be managed at home by drinking fluids.
-However, older people, young children and those with a weakened immune system are at risk of developing more serious illnesses.
+Older people, young children and those with a weakened immune system are at a higher risk of developing more severe symptoms.

 Illustration of gastroenteritis